 We will also lean into our core strengths and distinctions as a land-grant university.
 K-State is the only university with a presence in all 105 Kansas counties, with K-State Research and Extension serving as the hub and infrastructure for this statewide network.
 Historically, Extension has focused on pushing information out.
 Today, and in the future, Extension is about partnerships.
-We must push ourselves to reimagine how university resources and programs like Extension align with rapidly evolving community needs, while more deeply integrating engagement-focused elements like Extension across the fabric of the institution.
+We must push ourselves to reimagine how university resources and tremendous assets like Extension align with rapidly evolving community needs, with a focus on being relevant in the future based on these needs, while more deeply integrating engagement-focused elements like Extension across the fabric of the institution.

-- Elevate our relationship in all 105 counties as the university's primary connector to drive business development, partnerships, and job creation in the state - Maximize the impact of engagement as a university-wide function to transform how K-State connects with communities and external stakeholders
+- Elevate our relationship in all 105 counties as the university's primary connector to drive business development, partnerships and job creation in the state - Maximize the impact of engagement as a university-wide function to transform how K-State connects with communities and external stakeholders